Marco87Developer/moneys-2/README.md

 The `Payment` class records the date, the value, and the payment method used.
 It also has a *required* parameter for payment identification: `id`.
 You should guarantee its uniqueness.

-`Payment` is characterized according to whether it is income or expense (`IncomeOrExpense` enumeration is used).
+`Payment` is characterized according to whether it is income or expense (`ExpenseOrIncome` enumeration is used).
+The method used is specified by the value of the `PaymentMethod` enumeration.
+The frequency of renewal of a payment is specified by the value of the `Renewal` enumeration.

 The `Payments` class makes it easy to manage the history of the payments.
 It provides these features: